Lilyeka/InterpretingTouches/README.md

 # InterpretingTouches example and UIGestureRecognizer subclassing example

-On the UIViewController view I've add 4 objects:
+On the UIViewController's view I've add 4 objects:

 DraggedView class object - the view can be dragged any direction